nodejs/node/doc/api/cluster.md

 -->

 This function returns `true` if the worker is connected to its master via its IPC channel, `false` otherwise.
-A worker is connected to its master after it's been created.
+A worker is connected to its master after it has been created.
 It is disconnected after the `'disconnect'` event is emitted.

 ### worker.isDead()
 <!-- YAML